Dannark/BWO/README.md

 ## Dev Log

+- 21/06
-Right now i'm focusing on the performance improviments in order to bring it the best fps as i can.[done]
-Next steps will be the player design it self and collision detection with the enviroment.[done]
+* Right now i'm focusing on the performance improviments in order to bring it the best fps as i can.

-Next step will be making the player swim, or at least looks like it is floating on the water.
+* Next steps will be the player design it self and collision detection with the enviroment.

+- 23/06
+* Added player sink into the water and Trees collision detection.